 I then decided that I would add stress to my already stressful situation by taking on a massive development project for our flat which took 8 months.
 I project managed it personally (I love architecture), was very active, ate very little hoping to lose weight in the process.
 I also started working in Harley Street at this point in a male sexual dysfunction clinic.
 And I started getting fatter.
 This time in the classic 'potato on 2 sticks' fashion ie slim limbs with a fat face and middle.

 Looking back, I can see that I suffered from poor nutrition due to my body not having recovered from the first pregnancy.
 The fact that both pregnancies were difficult meant that I suffered a great deal of stress and was less able to cope- the start of adrenal fatigue.
 Post natal depression (very easily treated I now know) added to the stress.
-Long term antibiotics contributed to gut dysbiosis or leaky gut, alongside hormonal imbalance.
+Long term antibiotics contributed to gut dysbiosis, alongside hormonal imbalance.
 The development project and new job plus guilt of not spending enough time with my babies pushed me into a full state of adrenal fatigue.
 I felt fat and ugly and joyless, a state of depression at having no control over myself and my body.
 Was this the start of an inevitable downhill decline into old age?